aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-ruby/ruby-programmers-guide/working-with-resources-in-ruby/rendering-resource-usage-and-resource-sheet-view-in-ruby/_index.md

 ---
-title: Rendering Resource Usage and Resource Sheet View in Ruby
+title: Render Resource Usage or Sheet Views in Ruby
 description: "Learn how to read Microsoft Project (MPP/XML) resource usage and resource sheet views using Aspose.Tasks Java for Ruby."
 type: docs
 weight: 30